MotazBellah/flack/README.md

 - scripts/socketio.js: the file containing the client-side that handle SocketIO connection
 - requirements.txt: list of Python packages installed
 - templates/: folder with all HTML files
-- static/: for with all JS scripts and CSS files
+- static/: for with all JS scripts and CSS files and upload folder

 ## Application Features